 In some cases, malware is planted on suspect or even legitimate websites that have themselves been hacked.
 This was the case with the British Airways data breach in 2018, where customers were diverted to a fraudulent site designed to harvest personal details.
 This is known as form jacking and it’s on the rise.
 Incidentally, it is the responsibility of the business owner to ensure their website has not been infiltrated.

 Finally, malware is sometimes bundled in with other software packages.

 Defending against malware

 Some of the steps you need to take will cost time and money but not necessarily as much as you think.
-Researching and installing reliable anti-virus software, ensuring your firewalls are switched on, setting your security systems up so that system updates with security patches occur automatically are all reasonably simple steps if you’re cyber savvy but if you’re not, a cyber security firm could do all of that very quickly.
+Cyber Essentials steps like researching and installing reliable anti-virus software, ensuring your firewalls are switched on, setting your security systems up so that system updates with security patches occur automatically are all reasonably simple steps if you’re cyber-savvy but if you’re not, a cyber security firm could do all of that very quickly.